sonyarianto/pocketbase-docker/README.md

 - I setup Nginx as reverse proxy to Pocketbase container.
 - My Pocketbase container just exposed the port internally, not to host.
 - Nginx setup is connect to Pocketbase container.
 - My Pocketbase data saved on Docker volume so it will not gone when container removed.
-Just `docker inspect be-pocketbase-volume` for details.
+Just `docker inspect pocketbase-volume` for details.

 ## Docker Compose (for my scenario, only the Pocketbase part)